S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 Examples of constraints:

--   A timebox for a meeting
+-   A time box for a meeting
 -   Priority order of tasks or agenda items
 -   Assigned responsibility for specific tasks or roles
 -   Defined scope of decision-making authority